 8. Volunteer to help others

 If you have a few spare hours each week and want to give back to the community, why not consider volunteering?
-Volunteering not only allows you to help others, but can bring personal satisfaction which can improve confidence and self-esteem.
+It not only allows you to help others but can also bring personal satisfaction, which can improve confidence and self-esteem.

 There’s a wide range of voluntary roles out there.
 From volunteering with children and helping the elderly to organising events and taking care of animals, there’s sure to be something that appeals to you.
-To search for roles and get some inspiration, check out the volunteering section of our website.
-Our article, 17 meaningful ways to help others and give back to your community, has plenty of ideas too.
+To search for roles and get inspired, check out our volunteering section.
+Our article, 17 meaningful ways to help others and give back to your community, has plenty of ideas, too.

 9. Tackle your book bucket list

 Many of us have a long list of books we want to read, but put off getting started or struggle to find the motivation.
-So, if you’re looking for a rewarding way to spend your time, why not start crossing some of those books off your list?
+So, if you’re looking for a rewarding way to spend your time, why not start crossing some off your list?

 Getting stuck into a good book is a chance for you to learn something new, take on a different perspective, and go on an exciting journey – all from the safety and comfort of your sofa.
-There’s also a sense of accomplishment that comes from knowing that you’ve read a book from cover to cover.
+A sense of accomplishment also comes from knowing that you’ve read a book from cover to cover.

-We also run a variety of thriving book clubs on Rest Less Events which you may be interested in joining.
+We also run thriving book clubs on Rest Less Events, which you might be interested in joining.

 10. Write a letter to a friend or family member

-Although phone and video calls are helpful for staying in touch with friends and family, there’s just nothing like a handwritten letter to make someone’s day.
+Although phone and video calls help us stay in touch with friends and family, there’s nothing like a handwritten letter to make someone’s day.

-Handwritten letters take a bit of time and thought, however this is what makes them feel more special.
-I know that when I receive a handwritten letter, I feel touched, especially because handwritten notes are a rarity nowadays.
+They take a bit of time and thought, but this is what makes them feel more special.
+When I receive a handwritten letter, it feels even more meaningful, especially because they’re rare nowadays.

-Knowing that your letter could put a smile on the face of someone you love is satisfying, and makes the time spent writing it feel very worthwhile.
-And, before you know it, you could have a pen pal, and something to look forward to in the post every now and then.
+Knowing that your letter could put a smile on a loved one’s face makes the time spent writing it feel worthwhile.
+And, before you know it, you could have a pen pal and something to look forward to in the post now and then.

 11. Learn or develop new skills

 Developing a new skill is a rewarding way to spend your time.
-Not only can it help you to grow personally and/or professionally, but it often brings a sense of pride too.
+Not only can it help you grow personally and/or professionally, but it often brings a sense of pride, too.

-Learning is an integral part of life which affects how we interact with the world around us.
-When we learn a new skill, we often find that our world opens up just that little bit more, and this continues with every new skill that we acquire.
+Learning is an integral part of life that affects how we interact with the world around us.
+When we learn a new skill, we often find that our world opens up just that little bit more, and this continues with every new skill we acquire.

 The skills you choose to learn or develop will be personal to you, but could include anything from origami to plumbing.
-The learning section of our website has plenty of informative guides on all sorts of topics for you to sink your teeth into.
+Our learning section has plenty of guides on all sorts of topics for you to sink your teeth into.
 YouTube is also full of tips and advice.

 Rest Less Events is another useful online learning platform.
-At the moment, for example, you can join courses covering everything from crochet to German.
+At the moment, for example, you can join courses covering everything from 60s music to British History.

 12. Practise self-care

 It’s not uncommon for people to feel guilty when they take time for themselves.
-But it’s more important than ever to remember that ‘me-time’ is an essential part of looking after your health and wellbeing.
+But it’s more important than ever to remember that ‘me-time’ is essential for looking after your health and wellbeing.

 Self-care means different things to different people.
-For some, it can be about eating healthy, balanced meals and getting enough sleep.
-Though, it can also involve allowing yourself to relax, recharge, and do the things you enjoy.
+For some, it’s about eating healthy, balanced meals and getting enough sleep.
+Though it can also involve allowing yourself to relax, recharge, and do the things you enjoy.
 For example, having a long bath and a glass of wine, completely undisturbed.
-Or treating yourself to a movie in bed on a Saturday morning after a long week.
+Or, treating yourself to a film in bed on a Saturday morning after a long week.

-Sometimes, when we practise self-care we experience feelings of guilt or a sense that we should be doing something more productive, which can stop us from whole-heartedly enjoying quality time with ourselves.
+Sometimes, when we practise self-care, we feel guilty or think that we should be doing something more productive, which can stop us from wholeheartedly enjoying quality time with ourselves.
 However, it becomes much more rewarding when you can accept that you deserve this time, and that you’ll be better able to tackle other things when you’re finished.

-If this is something you find tricky, you might find some useful tips in our articles; What is self-care and why is it important? and 8 ways to get your ‘me time’ and why it’s important.
+If this is something you find tricky, you might learn some useful tips in our articles: What is self-care and why is it important? and 8 ways to get your ‘me time’ and why it’s important.

 Final thoughts…

-We hope that this article has given you some inspiration if you’re looking for new and interesting ways to spend your time.
-From enjoying quality time alone doing what you love to learning a new skill and volunteering your time, there’s an endless supply of fun and rewarding activities out there.
-It may just take a bit of trial and error to discover what you like doing best.
+We hope that this article has offered some inspiration if you’re looking for new and interesting ways to spend your time.
+From enjoying quality time alone doing what you love to learning a new skill and volunteering, there’s an endless supply of fun and rewarding activities out there.
+It might just take a bit of trial and error to discover what you like doing best.

-For more ideas and inspiration, why not check out the learning and hobbies and activities sections of our website?
-Or, browse Rest Less Events which has over 100 different talks, discussion groups, and workshops each month.
+For more ideas and inspiration, check out our learning and hobbies and activities sections.
+Or, browse Rest Less Events, which offers over 100 different talks, discussion groups, and workshops each month.

 Do you have any additional rewarding ways that you spend your free time?
 Will you be trying any of the ideas from this list?
 We’d love to hear from you in the comments below.